Perfect Pan-Seared Scallops

 • Dry the scallops well.
 Even if you are using dry-packed scallops (which you should be), you want to get them as dry as you can.
 Blot the scallops dry with a clean dishtowel or paper towels before cooking them.
 Removing as much moisture as possible helps with browning.

-Woman\'s hand drying scallops between sheets of paper towel.
+Woman's hand drying scallops between sheets of paper towel.

 • Salt just before cooking.
 Use kosher or flaky sea salt, not iodized salt.
 Don’t salt the scallops until just before cooking them.
-Slating them too early will start to pull out moisture from the middle of the scallops and impede browning.
+Salting them too early will start to pull out moisture from the middle of the scallops and impede browning.

 • Nonstick pans are great for scallops.
 If you have a nonstick pan, use it.
 A cast iron pan, which is naturally nonstick if seasoned properly and used regularly, is also a good alternative.
-Other pans will also work; if you are using a regular pan, try to also use a very thin spatula.
-Make sure to let the scallops in the hot pan sit until properly browned, and use decisive moments when flipping the scallops to keep the outside from getting scuffed up.
+Other pans will also work; if you are using a regular pan, try also to use a very thin spatula.
+Make sure to let the scallops sit in the hot pan until properly browned, and use decisive moments when flipping the scallops to keep the outside from getting scuffed up.

 • Cook over high heat.
-You won’t be able to get that beautifully browned outer crust on the scallops, while maintaining a perfectly cooked interior, without high heat.
+You won’t be able to get that beautifully browned outer crust on the scallops while maintaining a perfectly cooked interior without high heat.
 Make sure your pan is completely hot before you add the scallops.

 • Brown the first side thoroughly.
 In order to have the nice caramelization without overcooking the scallops, you’ll want to let the first side brown more than the second, and then serve the scallops with the more caramelized side up.
 This will allow you to get that wonderful sweet crust, but not risk overcooking the center before the bottom gets as browned as the top.
 It also makes for the prettiest presentation.